Operation transforms Christine’s life

 Vinna’s journey has not only included ROMAC but also the wider community of supporters including Fruits of the Pacific, Marine Reach Family Care Centre, Vanuatu and members of the apple industry who have continued to take an interest and support the treatment of Vinna.
 For more information, read her story in the December 22 edition of our E-News.

-our Pacific Region in the form of Life Giving and/or dignity restoring surgery not accessible to them in
+ROMAC facilitates medical aid for children in Oceania in the form of life saving and/or dignity restoring surgery, not accessible to them in their home countries.

 With ROMAC